 \section{Abstract}

 We investigate approval-based committee voting with incomplete information about the approval preferences of voters.
 We consider several models of incompleteness where each voter partitions the set of candidates into \e{approved}, \e{disapproved}, and \e{unknown} candidates, possibly with ordinal preference constraints among candidates in the latter category.
 This captures scenarios where voters have not evaluated all candidates and/or it is unknown where voters draw the threshold between approved and disapproved candidates.
 We study the complexity of some fundamental computational problems for a number of classic approval-based committee voting rules including Proportional Approval Voting and Chamberlin--Courant.
-These problems include that of determining whether a given set of candidates is a possible or necessary winning committee and whether it forms a committee that possibly or necessarily satisfies representation axioms.
-We also consider the problem whether a given candidate is possibly or necessarily a member of the winning committee.
+These problems include determining whether a given set of candidates is a possible or necessary winning committee and whether a given candidate is possibly or necessarily a member of the winning committee.
+We also consider proportional representation axioms and the problem of deciding whether a given committee is possibly or necessarily representative.